Please see our Security Camera Policy HERE

 The library will follow the provisions on the maintenance, preservation, and destruction of library records and on public access to those records, as detailed by the “Record Retention Schedule for Wisconsin’s Public Libraries and Public Library Systems” of the Wisconsin Public Records Board, and by the provisions of Section 43.30 of the Wisconsin Statutes.

 The full version of these guidelines are available from DPI: https://dpi.wi.gov/pld/boards-directors/public-records/records-retention-schedule

 Loan periods and renewal periods for materials are based on guidelines suggested by the SHARE Consortium and Lakeshores Library System.
-MML allows a maximum of 20 DVD and 5 video game check outs at one time.
+MML allows a maximum of 5 video game check outs at one time.
 There is no limit on the number of books or other materials that may be checked out.

 Books, Audio Books, Music CDs, Playaways, Toys, & Juvenile magazines – 21 days (3 weeks)

 New Fiction, Newspapers, eReaders, TV series, Hotspots – 14 days (2 weeks)

 DVDs, Magazines, Video Games – 7 days (1 week)

 No item may be renewed if there is a hold placed by another patron.
 All other items may be renewed a maximum of 3 times.